-MARC EDWARDS AND THE FLINT WATER STUDY TEAM
+THE FLINT WATER STUDY TEAM

 Marc Edwards grew up in Ripley, NY on the shores of Lake Erie, where he watched the once “dead” Great Lake recover from excessive nutrient loading in the 1970s and 1980s.
 Thus dedicated to environmental conservation and improvement, he received a B.S. in Biophysics from SUNY Buffalo (1986), and then an M.S. and PhD in Environmental Engineering at the University of Washington.
 After the PhD, his first consulting job was with homeowners in Danville California who were afflicted by “blue water” problems in their potable water—he has devoted his entire scientific career to advancing research that addresses real-world issues at the nexus of water-infrastructure-public health, with vital contributions to drinking water treatment, corrosion control, green engineering, recycled water distribution, opportunistic pathogen control and engineering ethics.